peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/integration-and-messaging/3-kinesis.md

 Kinesis is a managed service service which makes it easy to collect and analyze data and video streams in real time.
 It is considered a managed alternative for Apache Kafka.

-- Kinesis Streams: low latency streaming ingest at scale
+- Kinesis Streams: low latency streaming ingest at scale.
+Real time.
 - Kinesis Analytics: real-time analytics on streams using SQL
-- Kinesis Firehose: load streams into S3, Redshift, Elastic etc.
+- Kinesis Firehose: load streams into S3, Redshift, Elastic etc. Serverless (pay for what you use).
+NEAR real time.

 ## Overview